Suki Panesar

 Suki is later given a long-term love interest in Eve Unwin (Heather Peace), and they embark on a secret affair.
 The on-off relationship has been told through a 'slow burn' approach to respect the reality of both the LGBTQ+ and the South Asian communities.
 Writers then introduced Suki's abusive husband, Nish (Navin Chowdhry), who is released from prison after he murdered Suki's friend.
 The storyline sees Suki coercively controlled by Nish, and despite not being scared of him, she is worried about what he could do throughout the storyline.
 Suki finally leaves Nish for Eve and helps to cover Nish's attack and the murder of Keanu Taylor (Danny Walters) during "the Six" storyline.
 For the whole of 2024, Nish plots revenge on Suki for leaving him and covering his attack, which culminates during Suki and Eve’s wedding on New Year’s Day 2025, when Nish dies after being pushed off the hotel roof by his illegitimate son Ravi Gulati (Aaron Thiara), dragging Suki with him.
 In July 2025, Suki and Ash's stormy relationship is revisited when Ash plans to get married without telling Suki.
 Meanwhile, Suki's step-granddaughter Avani Nandra-Hart (Aaliyah James) discovers she is pregnant.
 Seeing an opportunity, Suki manipulates Avani into keeping the baby so she can adopt the child herself, giving her another chance at motherhood.
+After Avani has an abortion, Suki and Eve explore adoption and begin fostering a young girl named Ria Virdi (Aaria Sharma).

 Sopal's acting abilities have been praised throughout her tenure and she has received various awards and nominations for her portrayal.
 Suki and Eve's relationship, dubbed "SukEve", has also been well received by the LGBTQ+ community, with Diva magazine praising the representation it depicted.